Overview

 What is the purpose of UCAT?

-The UCAT is a compulsory entry requirement test used by the UCAT ANZ Consortium of universities in Australia and New Zealand for their medical, dental and clinical science degree programmes.
+The UCAT ANZ is an admissions test used by the UCAT ANZ Consortium of universities in Australia and New Zealand for selected medical, dental and clinical science degree programs.

 What is UCAT about?